suborbital/vektor/README.md

 ## Background
 We see Go as the best language to build web APIs and rich backend services, and so Vektor's Go components are all focused on building those things.

 Vektor consists of components that can be used to help you build your web apps and services.
 Vektor components can be used alone or together.
-Below is a list of in-development and planned components.

-### In development:
+## Components

 **Vektor API (beta)**